Kintyre/ksconf/docs/source/random.rst

  2. Modified stanzas are removed from the current position in the .conf file and moved to the bottom.
  3. Stanzas are typically re-written sorted in attribute order.
 (Or is it the same as #2? updated attributes are written to the bottom.  *Note to editor: check on this*)
  4. Sometimes boolean values persist in unexpected ways.
-(Primarily this is because there's mor than one way to represent them textually, and that textual representation is different from what's stored in default)
+(Primarily this is because there's more than one way to represent them textually, and that textual representation is different from what's stored in default)

 Essentially, splunk will always "minimize" the conf file at each any every update.
-This is because Splunk internally keeps track of the final representation of the entire stanza (in memory), and only when it's written to disk does Splunk care about the the current contents of the local file.
+This is because Splunk internally keeps track of the final representation of the entire stanza (in memory), and only when it's written to disk does Splunk care about the current contents of the local file.
 In fact, Splunk re-reads the conf file immediately before updating it.
 This is why, if you've made a local changes, and forgot to reload, Splunk will typically not lose your change (unless you've update the same attribute both places...
 I mean, it's not magic.)